thulana93/Missing_Values/README.md

 # Missing_Values
-This pjoject describe how to handle missing values of a dataset.
+This project describe how to handle missing values of a dataset.